-This Plan recommends modifying the Local Area Transportation Review (LATR) congestion standard for the Plan area by raising the Highway Capacity Manual (HCM) standard in the western and northern segments of the Plan area-the Executive Boulevard District and Montrose North-Rockville Pike Districts- from its current average intersection delay threshold of 71 seconds to 120 seconds.
-This recommendation recognizes that the existing and planned mixeduse development for the Executive Boulevard and Rockville Pike-Montrose North Districts are in character with the 2010 White Flint Sector Plan, and that new infrastructure from the 2010 White Flint Sector Plan area will benefit these districts since both are near the White Flint and Twinbrook Metro Stations.
-Adjusting the HCM standard for these two districts will be consistent with the County's transportation policy of accepting higher levels of traffic congestion in urban areas, which are areas near existing and future transit.
+This Plan recommends modifying the Local Area Transportation Review (LATR) congestion standard by raising the Highway Capacity Manual (HCM) standard for three properties- Guardian, Willco, and a portion of the Wilgus property (Parcels N208, N279, N174, and N231)- from its current average intersection delay threshold of 71 seconds/vehicle to 120 seconds/vehicle.
+This recommendation recognizes that the existing and planned mixed-use development for these three properties are in character with the 2010 White Flint Sector Plan, and that new infrastructure from the 2010 White Flint Sector Plan area will benefit these properties since all are near the White Flint Metro Station.
+Adjusting the HCM standard for these three properties will be consistent with the County's transportation policy of accepting higher levels of traffic congestion in urban areas, which are areas near existing and future transit.